Bethune–Cookman University: Admissions

+Rankings

+As of 2023, U.S. News & World Report ranked B–CU #156-201 out of 201 National Liberal Arts Colleges, tied for #49 out of 79 Historically Black Colleges and Universities, and tied for #18 out of 196 Top Performers on Social Mobility.
+For 2024, U.S. News & World Report listed B-CU as the 6th least expensive private college in the United States.
+In 2024, Washington Monthly ranked B--CU 51st among 194 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 Library

 The Harrison Rhodes Memorial Library was the original library of Bethune–Cookman College which was a tribute to author Harrison Rhodes of the wealthy Rhodes family.
 Harrison, along with his sister Margaret, championed the then Daytona Normal and Industrial School for Negro Girls.
 Upon Margaret's death, the balance of the Rhodes estate, some $560,000, was given to Bethune–Cookman College.
 The Harrison Rhodes Memorial building still exists as a campus hall after having been replaced by the Carl S. Swisher Library in 1941, which was mainly financed by the wealthy tobacco industrialist and philanthropist Carl S. Swisher.

 Athletics

 Bethune-Cookman is a member of the Southwestern Athletic Conference (SWAC) and participates in NCAA Division I FCS.
 Bethune-Cookman sponsors 15 athletic programs.

 Student organizations

 Bethune-Cookman has more than 80 student organizations on campus.
 This includes academic and honor societies, Greek fraternities and sororities, Greek-letter professional and service organizations, community service groups, leadership organizations, performance groups, and international and religious-based organizations.